 G Road Test

 The G driving exam includes everything from the G2 exam, but also tests you on more advanced driving skills- mainly, driving on highways.
 They last around 30 minutes and new drivers will need to have their G2 for at least 8-12 months before they can take the G road test.
 The skills you will be tested on that are new to the G exam include:

 - Merging onto a 400-series highway at the proper speed

 - Passing other vehicles and changing lanes

 - Exiting the highway

 If you fail the G road test you will have to wait around 10 days before you can take it again.
-It depends on how soon you can book an available time to take the test, so depending on the time of year it could take longer.
+It will also depend on how soon you can book an available time to take the test.
+Certain times of the year can also affect booking availability.

 If you want more information about the process and requirements for road tests you can find it here.